Trading off $t$-Resilience for Efficiency in Asynchronous Byzantine Reliable Broadcast: Proof of the Algorithm

-\begin{proofL} Let us consider the worst case where $t$ processes are Byzantine, and each of them broadcasts the same message {\sc witness}~$(j,v)$.
-The proof follows from the predicates of line~\ref{BYZ-RBC-02} and line~\ref{BYZ-RBC-03} which remains always false.
-The predicate of line~\ref{BYZ-RBC-02} because no correct process receives a message {\sc init}$(j,v)$.
-And the forwarding predicate of line~\ref{BYZ-RBC-03} because, to forward the message {\sc witness}~$(j,v)$, a correct needs to receive it from $(t+1)$ different processes, and it receives at most $t$ such messages. \end{proofL}
+\begin{proofL} Let us consider the worst case where $t$ processes are Byzantine and each of them broadcasts the same message {\sc witness}~$(i,v)$.
+For a correct process $p_j$ to forward this message at line~\ref{BYZ-RBC-04}, the forwarding predicate of line~\ref{BYZ-RBC-03} must be satisfied.
+But, in order for this predicate to be true at a correct process $p_j$, this process must receive the message {\sc witness}~$(i,v)$ from $n-2t$ different processes.
+As $n-2t>t$, this cannot occur. \end{proofL}

-\begin{theorem} Algorithm~{\em\ref{algo-RB-broadcast}} implements the reliable broadcast abstraction in $n$-process asynchronous message-passing systems in which up to $t<n/3$ processes may commit Byzantine failures. \end{theorem}
+\begin{theorem} Algorithm~{\em\ref{algo-RB-broadcast}} implements the reliable broadcast abstraction in $n$-process asynchronous message-passing systems in which up to $t<n/5$ processes may commit Byzantine failures. \end{theorem}

 \begin{proofT}~\\